 Feta-Brined Roast Chicken

-- 1 1/2 teaspoon dried oregano, Greek or Mediterranean-style preferred
+1 1/2 teaspoons dried oregano, Greek or Mediterranean-style preferred

 Make the feta brine: